 Wilderness Lodge Resort | Resort Hop From Magic Kingdom

 To get to Wilderness Lodge just take the boat from Magic Kingdom.
-We love using this day trip to get away from the crowds and head into nature!
+We love using a non-park day trip to get away from the crowds and head into nature!
 Alternatively, if you happen to be at Fort Wilderness Resort and Campground, there is a bus that goes directly between the resorts.